Ventata/API/endpoints/products.md

 To create many products in our system, send an array of products in the content of a POST request as json or xml to the subresource "list".
 In this example, we are using json.

+Do not send more than 50 products in a single call.
+Break them up into multiple calls.

 **Request**
 <pre>
 POST https://api.ventata.com/product/list?ApiKey={YourStoreAPIKey}